 They say the only way to get through it, is to plan something else to look forward to.
 I’m an advocate of personal travel planning.
-I love the research and happily invest the time to find something that’s right for Cooper and I.
+I love the research.
+I’m happiest when I invest the time to find something that’s right for Cooper and I.

 We are currently planning for four days in Lisbon at Christmastime.
-The gorgeous Portuguese city has been on our bucket-list for a while, and we’re making it happen this year, opting for a city-break rather than an island escape which we’ve enjoyed for the past two years, see Christmas in Mallorca and Ibiza.
+The gorgeous Portuguese city has been on our bucket-list for a while.
+So, we’re making it happen this year.
+We’ve decided on a city-break rather than an island escape.
+Which we’ve enjoyed for the past two years, see Christmas in Mallorca and Ibiza.

-It seems a shame to not live in the moment though, and I wanted to share a couple of resources that have come my way courtesy Lonely Planet, one being a gorgeous book that encourages us to create adventures in our own backyards!
+It seems a shame to not live in the moment and I wanted to share a couple of inspiring resources.
+Courtesy of Lonely Planet, one being a gorgeous book that encourages us to create adventures in our own backyards!

 Personal travel planning ahead for the ultimate adventure

 This delicious coffee table book is brimming with 52 amazing destinations, including Lisbon.
 Culture Trails explores each destination by way of a theme like music, art, literature.
 It’s beautifully designed and filled with wanderlust-inducing images.

-Taking a look at Lisbon, for example, Culture Trails explores its ‘artistry that speaks to the soul’ and has given us a glimpse into unique cultural experiences and top attractions we should pursue on our city break, in order to get a taste of the heart of the place.
+Taking a look at Lisbon, for example, Culture Trails explores its ‘artistry that speaks to the soul’.
+It’s given us a glimpse into unique cultural experiences and top attractions we should pursue to get a taste of the heart of the place.

 Each destination also gives a taste of where you might like to stay, eat, drink and even a list of key celebrations or festivals that you might like to time your trip with.